Penola, South Australia

 Penola (/pəˈnoʊlə/ pə-NOH-lə) is a town in the Australian state of South Australia located about 388 km southeast of the state capital of Adelaide in the wine growing area known as the Coonawarra.
 At the 2021 Australian Census, the town of Penola had a population of 1,376.

 It is known as the central location in the life of Mary MacKillop (St Mary of the Cross), the first Australian to gain Roman Catholic sainthood, in 2010.
 In 1866 MacKillop and a Catholic priest and geologist, Julian Tenison-Woods, established a Catholic school in the town.
+The Italianate villa in which much of the 2026 TV series My Brilliant Career was filmed is in Penola.

 History

 The Aboriginal Australians living in the area when Europeans arrived were the Bindjali people, although this meaning has also been ascribed to Coonawarra by the same source.
 A different source reports that the Bindjali expression, pena oorla means "wooden house", which referred to the first pub in the district, the Royal Oak.

 The first Europeans to the area were the Austin brothers, who arrived in 1840 and established a run of 109 mi2.
 The first settlers were Scottish-born Alexander Cameron and his wife Margaret in January 1844 after obtaining an occupation licence.
 In April 1850, Cameron obtained 80 acres (0.3 km^{2}) of freehold land (his station was on a pastoral lease) and established the private town of "Panoola", later known as Penola.

 By 1850, he had built the Royal Oak Hotel and was doing much business supplying liquor to the many travellers passing through to the Victoria goldfields.

 Penola Post Office opened around 1852.

 Religious services in the town were first conducted in a converted shop, before St Joseph's (Catholic) Church was built in 1859.
 This was replaced on the same site by a new one designed by Adelaide architect Herbert Jory in Romanesque Revival style and opened in 1924.

 John Riddoch purchased Yallum in 1861.
 Riddoch grew up in poverty in the highlands of Scotland and in 1851 emigrated to try his luck on the Victoria goldfields.
 Within a few years he was a successful shopkeeper and wine merchant on the Geelong goldfields.
 He acquired 35,000 acres (142 km^{2}) on which he ran 50,000 head of sheep.
 It was Riddoch who planted the first grape vines and helped to diversify the pastoral economy of the area with an agricultural industry.
 In 1890, he established the Penola Fruit Growing Colony which was renamed Coonawarra in 1897.